boldare/boldare-tech/content/posts/2018-10-16--unresolved-check-from-travis-on-github-pull-request.md

 postAuthor: Marcin Łesek (@marcinlesek)
 ---

 Few days ago I faced a problem when I pushed some code to my feature branch, created Pull Request and waited for standard Travis build check, that all tests, builds etc. passed.
-Casual day in developer life.
+Casual day in developer's life.
 But not today!

 ## Issue